-Traffic congestion primarily occurs due to unknown factors like bad weather conditions, unexpected vehicular failure or a road accident.
-Hence, a continuous evaluation of the road traffic needs to be done to determine the congestion free paths.
-Unlike traditional approaches for determining the traffic flow (e.g., hose counts and manual counts) and the conventional sensors used in road traffic monitoring (e.g., auto scope and loop detectors), cameras provide the best technology to acquire the data in real- time due to their higher sensing range.
-Cities usually shares their traffic data with the public, so that citizens can be informed of what is happening in their city.
+Traffic congestion primarily occurs due to unknown factors such as bad weather conditions, unexpected vehicular failure or a road accident.
+So, a continuous evaluation of the road traffic needs to be done to determine the congestion free paths.
+Unlike traditional approaches for determining traffic flow (e.g., hose counts and manual counts) and conventional sensors used in road traffic monitoring (e.g., auto scope and loop detectors), cameras provide the best technology to acquire the data in real- time due to their higher sensing range.
+Cities usually shares their traffic data with the public so that citizens can be informed of what is happening in their city.
 Such information also helps officials make smart traffic management decisions, such as when to implement (1) traffic-calming measures, (2) walking and cycling improvements, (3) traffic and parking regulations, and (4) bus stop locations.

 What it does